 1. Normalize your job titles using this free title taxonomy

 This means translating your internal language for the outside world.
-This is important because when your titles are normalized, they become the most relevant, utilized terminology across the industry—giving your team the clearest lens for analysis.
+Normalized titles represent the most relevant, utilized language across the industry.
 This allows you to quickly compare skills your company houses against the industry (including your competition).
-Using that information to strategically position your business for the future is where the power of analysis comes in.
+With this, you can strategically position your business for the future.

 2. Identify skill profiles for your roles

-Once your titles are translated, there are labor market tools that automatically sort through your titles, and tag them with the associated skills.
-Use these profiles to get a full picture of which skills exist (and how widespread they are) throughout your company.
+Talent intelligence tools can automatically sort through your normalized titles and tag them with the associated skills.
+Use these skill profiles to get a full picture of which skills exist (and how widespread they are) throughout your company.

 3. Analyze and refine your roles

 Using skill profiles, you get an objective, granular breakdown of where your company skill gaps are so that you can make plans for improvement.
 You can even create benchmarks so that you can compare how your company’s skills match up against your competitors.
 Save and come back to these benchmarks to check in on trending skills across the industry.
-When you know which skills are hot and emerging, you can stay ahead of the competition by recruiting for them immediately.
+When you identify emerging skills, you can stay ahead of the competition by recruiting for them immediately.

 Compensation

-Compensation, which is sometimes referred to as wages, is the total percentile earnings for the occupation divided by the number of jobs in the occupation in the region.
+Compensation, sometimes referred to as wage, is the total percentile earnings for an occupation in a region divided by the number of jobs in the occupation.
+This provides an average measure for earnings in that particular area.

 Along with compensation data, you should also consider advertised salary data for your talent strategy.
-Advertised salary can be used to understand unique variances of advertised compensation by job title, company, region, and even skill sets.
-It is not necessarily the actual salary the employee receives—only the salary as advertised.
+Use this information to understand differences in compensation by job title, company, region, and skill sets.
+However, it is not necessarily the actual salary the employee receives—only the salary as advertised.

 Job posting competition